 Knowledge Exchange and Impact

-In sum, I hold that historians have a responsibility to bring to life again the voices of those who cannot do so any longer – and in particular those voices that others sought to silence: in this way historians join the community of action that rejects slave exploitation today, by giving the topic centre-stage, and by providing scope for the views of those not easily heard in the evidence because of their subjection to a past domination.
+This kind of shift in perspective and approach is also a quintessential requirement today in the cultural milieus that foster the enslavement of individuals, even in societies in which the legal framework denies enslavement of any human being, and in which the dominant socio-political attitude is thoroughly against any form of slavery.
+It follows that historians have a responsibility to bring to life again the voices of those who cannot do so any longer – and in particular those voices that others sought to silence: in this way historians join the community of action that rejects enslavement and slaving today, by giving the topic centre-stage, shifting perspectives, and providing scope for the views of those not easily heard.

 I thoroughly enjoy teaching at undergraduate level – be it in the large first-year lecture theatre and covering the history of Rome from its beginnings to Empire, the more advanced second-year historiography and methodology courses, or in the thematically focused Honours classes.
-I typically offer one or two of the following Honours courses per year, and teach annually on three sub-honours courses:
+When not on research leave, I typically offer one or two of the following Honours courses per year, besides contributing to a number of sub-honours courses.

 - Ancient Greek Slavery (option)